 Abstract

-We demonstrate experimentally an optical switch architecture that employs μm-SOI-based circuitry for both buffering and routing purposes and operates with 10 Gb/s optical packets in both uni- and multi-cast switching forwarding modes.
-It comprises a hybrid Broadcast-and-Select (BS) / wavelength-routed architecture, with the BS layout being responsible for identifying the desired cluster of outgoing ports, while the wavelength-routed switch part forwards then the data to the specific outgoing port.
-Contention resolution at the BS switch part is offered through an μm-SOI integrated optical delay line bank and wavelength-routing is realized by means of a μm-SOI 3×3 Echelle grating router, while SOA-MZIs are employed for wavelength conversion purposes.
-The switch architecture has been experimentally validated with 10 Gb/s optical data packets for both uni- and multicasting operation, revealing error-free performance with <5 dB power penalty.
+We demonstrate experimentally an optical switch architecture that employs μm-silicon-on-insulator (SOI)-based circuitry for both buffering and routing purposes and operates with 10-Gb/s optical packets in both uniand multi-cast switching forwarding modes.
+It comprises a hybrid broadcast-and-select (BS)/wavelength-routed architecture, with the BS layout being responsible for identifying the desired cluster of outgoing ports, while the wavelength-routed switch part forwards then the data to the specific outgoing port.
+Contention resolution at the BS switch part is offered through an μm-SOI integrated optical delay line bank and wavelength-routing is realized by means of a μm-SOI 3 × 3 echelle grating router, while semiconductor optical amplifier Mach-Zehnder interferometers are employed for wavelength conversion purposes.
+The switch architecture has been experimentally validated with 10-Gb/s optical data packets for both uniand multicasting operation, revealing error-free performance with c5-dB power penalty.

 Keywords